 The car rental kiosks are located in the baggage claim area.
 No need to stand in line there if you already have a reservation.
 The free shuttle pick-up point to the different agencies is located along the median in front of the terminal.

 Honolulu International Airport (Daniel K. Inouye International Airport) is the major aviation gateway for the State of Hawaii.
 It is the primary hub for domestic overseas and inter-Island flights and is currently one of three State airports accommodating international flights.
-The Airport occupies 2.2 acres of land and 2.2 acres of water about three miles west of Honolulu, and about seven miles from Waikiki.
+The Airport occupies 4520 acres and is about three miles west of Honolulu, and about seven miles from Waikiki.

 The rental company kiosk is located on the far side of the parking lot just outside the terminal.
 There is only one major rental agency on Molokai — and that is Alamo.

 Molokai Airport occupies 288 acres on the central plateau of the island of Molokai.
 Vehicular access to these two areas is provided by separate access roadways, each connecting with the Keonelele Avenue.

 At our site you find cars in all sizes and from all rental agencies all over Hawaii.
 So, you don’t have to bother about which agency to chose — you simply select your dates and the car of your choice.
 We show you the cars available and their prices.
 You select the option you like best.

 When you book the car on our site, we will need your email address.
 The following happens in the background: